 Movie Review: “Justice League”

 Superman (Henry Cavill) is dead.
-This is a tragedy that has been felt across the planet.
+It is a tragedy that has been felt across the planet.
 Gone is the controversial, unstoppable force that has protected the innocent from those that wish them harm.
-Criminals have become more daring in Superman’s absence, while surviving heroes do their best to stop the violence, but Bruce Wayne (Ben Affleck) fears that Superman’s death has been heard across the far reaches of the universe as well.
+Criminals have become more daring in Superman’s absence, while surviving heroes do their best to stop the violence, but Bruce Wayne (Ben Affleck) fears that Superman’s death has been heard across the far reaches of the universe.

-Bruce Wayne believes that there are dark forces that have stayed away from Earth due to Superman’s presence.
-Now that the Man of Steel is gone, Bruce believes those dark forces will be coming to conquer Earth.
+Bruce Wayne believes that Superman's presence has served as a deterrent against dark forces that have had their eyes on Earth.
+Now that the man of steel is gone, Bruce believes it is only a matter of time before those dark forces find their way here.
 With Earth vulnerable, Bruce Wayne decides to put together a team to defend Earth now that Superman cannot.
-So he and Diana Prince (Gal Gadot) set out to recruit these gifted individuals.
-Dark forces are now on Earth’s doorstep with the intention of conquering Earth and leaving it in ruin.
-All that stands in their way is Cyborg (Ray Fisher), Aquaman (Jason Momoa), The Flash (Ezra Miller), Wonder Woman, and the Batman.
+Thus, he and Diana Prince (Gal Gadot) set out to recruit these gifted individuals.
+Dark forces will soon be on Earth’s doorstep with the intention of conquering Earth and leaving it in ruin.
+All that will stand in their way is Cyborg (Ray Fisher), Aquaman (Jason Momoa), The Flash (Ezra Miller), Wonder Woman, and the Batman.
+The only question is: will this team of heroes be enough to protect the planet?

 The Pros & Cons